animesh10/electrode-gitbook/chapter1/quick-start/whats-inside.md

 If you have a universal application and server-side rendering, [electrode-redux-router-engine](https://github.com/electrode-io/electrode/tree/master/packages/electrode-redux-router-engine) handles async data for React Server Side Rendering using react-router, Redux, and the Redux Server Rendering pattern.

+> &lt;your-awesome-app&gt;/src/client/routes.jsx

+We will be sharing our routes between server and client, so obviously we only want to define them in one place.
+The `src/client/routes.jsx` encapsulates the routing logic accordingly.

+> &lt;your-awesome-app&gt;/config

+In this folder we are leveraging one of our most important stand alone modules: [Electrode-Confippet](http://www.electrode.io/docs/confippet.html).
+Confippet is a versatile utility for managing your NodeJS application configuration.
+Its goal is customization and extensibility while offering a [preset configuration](https://github.com/electrode-io/electrode-confippet) out of the box.